smartcontractkit/documentation/src/pages/chainlink-nodes/contracts/operatorfactory.md

 function deployNewOperator() external returns (address)
 ```

-Creates a new Operator contract with the msg.sender as owner.
+Creates a new operator contract with the msg.sender as owner.
 Emits `OperatorCreated` event.

 ##### deployNewOperatorAndForwarder